Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 In 2015, before the new training began, more than half of the kindergartners in the district tested below the benchmark score, meaning most of them were heading into first grade at risk of reading failure.
 At the end of the 2018 school year, after the science-based training, 84 percent of kindergartners met or exceeded the benchmark score.
 At three schools, it was 100 percent.

-Silva says he is thrilled with the results, but cautious.
-He is eager to see how the kindergartners do when they get to the state reading test in third grade.
+Jack Silva says he's thrilled with the results, but cautious.
+He's eager to see how the kindergartners do when they get to the state reading test in third grade:

 "We may have hit a home run in the first inning.
-But there's a lot of game left here," he says.
+But there's a lot of game left here."

 Emily Hanford is a senior correspondent for APM Reports, the documentary and investigative reporting group at American Public Media.
 She is the producer of the audio documentaryHard Words, from which this story is adapted.